 Here is my list of 5 reasons why everyone should work at a startup at least once in their careers:

-Further, throughout the long hours at the office, your team becomes your confessional booth and their unconditional support and you offer the same with them because if your team is on fire, the whole company is on fire and then what happens?
+Furthermore, throughout the long hours at the office, your team becomes your confessional booth and your unconditional support system and you offer the same to them because if your team is on fire, the whole company is on fire and then what happens?
 A startup with a team on fire is UNSTOPPABLE!

 Flexibility.
-When I mention flexibility I refer not only to a flexible schedule (which startups usually offer), but that the flexibility in the startups occurs in a transverse way.
-This flexibility implies being able to run errands at mid-morning until changing the role for moments to support other functions that require more labor intensity.
+When I mention flexibility I refer not only to a flexible schedule (which startups usually offer) but that the flexibility in the startups occurs in a transverse way.
+This flexibility implies being able to run errands at mid-morning or likewise, giving it your all when the company needs you.
 It means rolling up your sleeves, embracing change, being versatile, and learning from each of the areas of the business.
 If you’re an all-terrain type person … This is your road!